 8.The Outdoor Circle advocates for legislation to strengthen the control of signs and signage clutter in Hawaii.

-● TOC supports our State Land Use Ordinance Policy, whose intent and purpose is “to regulate land use in a manner that will encourage orderly development in accordance with adopted land use policies, including the city's general plan, and development and sustainable communities plans, and, as may be appropriate, adopted neighborhood plans, and to promote and protect the public health, safety and welfare.” ● In 1973, TOC conceived the “Lei of Green” vision with shorelines primarily devoted to parks and open space.
+11.The Outdoor Circle advocates for efforts and legislation to enhance the quality of life for residents and to improve urban livability.
+Supporting Statement: ● TOC supports our State Land Use Ordinance Policy, whose intent and purpose is “to regulate land use in a manner that will encourage orderly development in accordance with adopted land use policies, including the city's general plan, and development and sustainable communities plans, and, as may be appropriate, adopted neighborhood plans, and to promote and protect the public health, safety and welfare.” ● In 1973, TOC conceived the “Lei of Green” vision with shorelines primarily devoted to parks and open space.
 On Oahu, TOC advocated for efforts and legislation to begin this vision with a continuous landscaped pedestrian pathway along the south shore from Koko Head to the airport.
-This vision takes on increased importance today because of the recognition that climate change is already causing shoreline erosion in many parts of Hawai’i making the shoreline area more suited to serve as green belts and landscaped open spaces instead of continued dense development. ● In 2003, TOC established a separate walking and bike path along Kamehameha Highway on the North Shore of Oahu. ● In 2010, TOC supported the implementation of the federal “Complete Streets” program to ensure that city streets are accessible to all forms of transportation as well as cars. ● In 2014, TOC was instrumental in the establishment of Hawaii’s Environmental Court to improve enforcement of laws protecting the environment, only the second statewide environmental court in the United States (after Vermont in 1990). ● In the past two decades, parts of Honolulu have experienced a dramatic shift to high-density housing in high-rise towers.
+This vision takes on increased importance today because of the recognition that climate change is already causing shoreline erosion in many parts of Hawai’i making the shoreline area more suited to serve as green belts and landscaped open spaces instead of continued dense development. ● In 2003, TOC established a separate walking and bike path along Kamehameha Highway on the North Shore of Oahu. ● In 2010, TOC supported the implementation of the federal “Complete Streets” program to ensure that city streets are accessible to all forms of transportation as well as cars. ● In 2014, TOC was instrumental in the establishment of Hawai‘i’s Environmental Court to improve enforcement of laws protecting the environment, only the second statewide environmental court in the United States (after Vermont in 1990). ● In the past two decades, parts of Honolulu have experienced a dramatic shift to high-density housing in high-rise towers.
 As part of its mission to enhance the quality of life, TOC will form partnerships with other community organizations to find ways to enhance livability for resident in new high-density neighborhoods. ● TOC supports efforts and legislation to improve access to parks and walkways, minimize street and vehicle noise and control the spread of nighttime lighting from adjacent buildings, along with other quality of life and sustainability issues in our state.